nehadarira12/EasyGenerator/README.md

-# README for EasyGenerator Testing Project
+# Cypress Website Testing Framework

 ---

 ## Project Overview

-This project includes automated tests for the EasyGenerator Practice Page.
+This project includes automated tests for the Practice Page Website.
 It leverages Cypress for end-to-end testing to ensure that all functionalities work as expected.

 ## Features Tested